-As parents, we often spend a lot of time worrying over the safety of our children.
+As parents, we often spend a lot of time worrying about the safety of our children.
 This is especially true for parents with kids that are involved in sports.
 But, what can you learn about sports injuries and concussions that may help ease your mind just a bit?

 Fall is one of the biggest sporting seasons of the entire year.
 It is a time when all the kiddos head back to school and begin picking up where they left off with their football or volleyball team.
 Naturally, it is also a time when many children fall victim to a sports injury.